tobydriscoll/udmath305/_notes/linear-equations/40-fLASH.md

 ## Phase portraits

-It's common to portray solutions of the equation in *phase space* or *state space*.
+It's common to portray solutions of the equation in *phase space*{:.def} or *state space*{:.def}.
 The idea is that both $y$ and $y'$ must be known at a given time to fully specify the state of the underlying system.

 *See MATLAB on the following examples from B&B.*